florishafkenscheid/factorio-benchmarks/benchmarks/inserter-clocking-methods/README.md

 - **Highest UPS** (1745)
 - **Lowest average (0.5734 ms)** and **max frame time (2.0326 ms)**
-- Great balance of throughput and latency
-- Clearly the most performant strategy in this batc

 #### ⚠️ **Least Efficient** - **Wake list only**
 - **Lowest UPS (1520)** and **highest average frame time (0.6584 ms)**
-- Peak latency also the highest
-- Consistently underperforms compared to others

 #### 🧐 **Threshold vs Others**